chrisjbreisch/Trs80.Level1Basic/README.md

 the delays in the code in most places, but for some it just doesn't work.
 And the graphics programs just expect your computer to be slow.
 There are no delays built in.

-If you don't want to read the book, and just want to play, I'm mimicking the final page of the book here, which should be just enough to get you started
+If you don't want to read the book, and just want to play, I'm mimicking the final pages of the book here, which should be just enough to get you started

 ## Summary of LEVEL 1 BASIC